PrusaOwners/prusaowners/Klipper.md

 7. Restart Klipper again and you are ready to print.
 You may have to make slight changes to get a good first layer.
 Increasing the endstop position will bring the nozzle closer to the bed when printing, decreasing the endstop will raise it.
 Make sure you update both the endstop position and probe offset when making changes.

-Custom GCode Support
+Prusa GCode Support
 --------------------

-Currently the following custom gcodes are supported:
+Currently the following prusa specific gcodes are supported:

--   LOAD_FILAMENT
--   UNLOAD_FILAMENT
--   SET_BEEPER
+-   TIMED_GCODE
 -   TRAM_Z

 To enable these gcodes, add the following to your printer.cfg:

-    [custom_gcodes]

-By default, LOAD_FILAMENT extrudes 95mm of filament, and UNLOAD_FILAMENT retracts 80mm of filament.
-You can set the amount of filament extruded or retracted with the LENGTH parameter:

-    UNLOAD_FILAMENT LENGTH=70

-The minimum value for UNLOAD_FILAMENT is 45mm and LOAD_FILAMENT is 25mm.

-To enable the beeper, add the following to your printer.cfg:

-    [output_pin beeper]
-    pin: PH2
-    value: 0

-The following command will turn on the beeper for 1.5 seconds:

-    SET_BEEPER DURATION=1.5

-The duration is always measured in seconds, and may be any floating point value above 0.
+    [prusa_gcodes]

+TIMED_GCODE allows the user to execute a gcode with a specific delay.
+This is, for example, useful for resetting the display after a M117 message.
+It is used in the following manner:

+    TIMED_GCODE GCODE=M117 DELAY=5

+The example above will send an empty M117 with a delay of 5 seconds.
+Note that if you want to execute a more complex gcode, spaces should be replaced underscores.
+For example, if you want to send M117 Hello on a with a delay of 10 seconds, you could enter the following:

+     TIMED_GCODE GCODE=M117_Hello DELAY=5

 TRAM_Z functions in a manner similar to Prusa's Calibrate-Z functionality.
 It will use the TMC2130 driver to home to the top of the printer, then move an extra 10mm to “tram” the Z-Axis.

+Note for previous users:
+LOAD_FILAMENT, UNLOAD_FILAMENT, SET_BEEPER, and M900 have been deprecated.
+It is recommend to use gcode macros to replace the functionality of these gcodes.

 Configuring Mesh Bed Leveling
 -----------------------------